 My mom with her her precious grandkids a few weeks before she met Jesus face-to-face. by John Ellis Years before the most recent financial crisis turned “staycation” into a buzzword, my mom was planning our family’s staycations.
 As a Christian schoolteacher married to an independent, fundamentalist Baptist pastor, she turned resourcefulness into a finely honed … Continue reading A Tribute to My Mom

 by John Ellis Without any trace of shame, my friend turned on his barstool, looked me in the eyes, and said, “I regret not having had sex before I got married.
 I only know what it’s like to have sex with one woman and feel like I’m missing out.”
-In the aftermath of his confession, … Continue reading The Purity Culture’s Sins: Holiness Is Not Self-Serving
+In the aftermath of his confession, … Continue reading The Purity Culture’s Sins: Men Versus Women

 (I wrote this in early 2016, and it remains one of my favorite articles that I've written.) by John Ellis Assuming normal physiology, humans don’t begin to taste deeply of physical death until sometime in their twenties.
 The day to day existence of children is punctuated by life.
 The brain is awakening – new sounds, … Continue reading Death’s Unnatural Intrusion Into Childhood